limebrew-org/xpense-service/README.md

 # xpense-service
-Backend service for Xpense UI, written in express and typescript
+Backend service for Xpense UI built with Springboot, Firebase and Mongodb